-- In the course of providing a portfolio management service or investment advice service, the Client will be deemed to have the necessary level of experience and knowledge to understand the risks involved in the management of his/her portfolio or in the transactions advised by the Bank: - In the course of providing other investment services, the Client will be deemed to have the necessary level of experience and knowledge to understand the risks involved in products and investment services offered by the Bank or demanded by the Client, so that the Bank will not be required to assess whether the product or the investment service offered or demanded is appropriate for the Client; - The Bank will also be exempt from providing the Client with certain information in relation in particular to financial instruments and to costs and associated charges where relevant and agreed upon with such Client, that the Bank must provide to a Private Client;
+- i.
+In the course of providing a portfolio management service or investment advice service, the Client will be deemed to have the necessary level of experience and knowledge to understand the risks involved in the management of his/her portfolio or in the transactions advised by the Bank: - ii.
+In the course of providing other investment services, the Client will be deemed to have the necessary level of experience and knowledge to understand the risks involved in products and investment services offered by the Bank or demanded by the Client, so that the Bank will not be required to assess whether the product or the investment service offered or demanded is appropriate for the Client; - iii.
+The Bank will also be exempt from providing the Client with certain information in relation in particular to the Bank, its services, financial instruments, the safeguarding of the Client assets and funds, costs and associated charges, that the Bank must provide to a Retail Client.

-4. Best Execution Policy - Obligation to execute orders on terms most favourable to the Client
+4. Best Execution Policy - Obligation to execute orders on terms most favourable to the Client carrying out orders on behalf of the Client, in accordance with the Rules.